dougdonohoe/ddpoker/README.md

 For details on how to build and run DD Poker and the backend server and website, please see [README-DEV.md](README-DEV.md).

-See also the comprehensive AI-Generated documentation for DD Poker at [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/dougdonohoe/ddpoker).
+Also see the comprehensive AI-Generated documentation for DD Poker at [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/dougdonohoe/ddpoker).

 ## History